 See a plastic surgeo: Gynecomastia or excessive breast tissue in males can be predominantly adipose or glandular.
 Your surgeon will help you differentiate this and help you decide if breast reduction techniques such as liposuction or open resection vs general weight loss or altering your medications or concomitant disease processes is most appropriate for you. ...Read moreSee 3 more doctor answers

 Most breast cancers are carcinomas.
 This is a type of breast cancer.
 These cancers start in the cells that line organs and tissues.
 In fact, breast cancers are often a type of carcinoma called adenocarcinoma, which starts in cells that make glands (glandular tissue).
 Breast adenocarcinomas start in the ducts (the milk ducts) or ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - How do you know you have a yeast infection yahoo?

-- How do you know if you have cancer in your lungs?
+- How would you know if you have breast cancer?

 - How to know when you have breast cancer?

 - Ask a doctor a question free online

 - How do doctors know if you have cancer?